U.S. Sen. Pat Roberts to retire, won't seek re-election 2020

 "Never in my wildest dreams did I think I would become the longest-serving member of Congress in our state's history," he said.

-Roberts, who ranks ninth in seniority in the Senate, would exit the federal government in January 2021 as winner in two dozen primary and general elections.
+Roberts, who ranks ninth in seniority in the Senate, would exit the federal government in January 2021 as the winner of two dozen primary and general elections.
 He never lost a campaign.

 "I'm damn proud of that undefeated record and it's all thanks to a strong partnership in government with the good people of Kansas," Roberts said.